pedrovgs/SwiftWASMWorkshop/README.md

 * Tooling available and development alternatives for professional environments.

 ## Useful commands

+Open your terminal and get ready to code 💻

 ```
 swift run carton dev # Runs the app and starts hot reloading for localhost:8080